Raj18anand/raj18anand/README.md

 ###

-<h2 align="left">About Me</h2>
+<h2 align="left">About</h2>

 ###

-<p align="left">I am a Software Engineer with a keen interest in Full Stack Development.
-My journey in the world of programming and technology has been a fascinating one, and I am always eager to learn and apply new concepts.<br><br>My goal is to align my passion for problem solving with a growth-oriented company where I can utilize my skills and gain valuable experience while enhancing company's productivity, reputation, and profitability.
+<p align="left">My goal is to align my passion for problem solving with a growth-oriented company where I can utilize my skills and gain valuable experience while enhancing company's productivity, reputation, and profitability.
 I thrive in environments that foster creativity and offer the chance to make a meaningful impact.
 Eager to contribute my skills in team management, commitment, and effective communication, I am actively seeking a challenging opportunity in an innovative organization.</p>

 ###